 If you are committed to achieving long-term weight loss and improved health, our experienced surgeons and team of professionals are ready to support you every step of the way.
 Program includes consultations with dieticians, exercise experts and behavioral health professionals to help you through this life-changing decision.
-Visit henryford.com/bariatrics for more information and to register.
+Join us for one of the following upcoming sessions: July 12, July 25, August 4, August 16 and September 26.